ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 stop_criteria=['reach_10_20_30', 'reach_90_-5.7_10']
 ```

-# Elitism Selection
+## Elitism Selection

-In [PyGAD 2.18.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-18-0), a new parameter called `keep_elitism` is supported.
-It accepts an integer to define the number of elitism (i.e. best solutions) to keep in the next generation.
-This parameter defaults to `1` which means only the best solution is kept in the next generation.
+Starting from [PyGAD 2.18.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-18-0), there is a parameter called `keep_elitism`.
+It takes an integer that sets how many of the best solutions (the elitism) are kept in the next generation.
+It defaults to `1`, so only the best solution is kept by default.

+The best solutions are copied to the next generation without any change.
+Crossover and mutation do not touch them.
+This makes sure the best solutions found so far are never lost.

-In the next example, the `keep_elitism` parameter in the constructor of the `pygad.GA` class is set to 2.
-Thus, the best 2 solutions in each generation are kept in the next generation.
+In the next example, the `keep_elitism` parameter in the constructor of the `pygad.GA` class is set to `2`.
+So, the best 2 solutions in each generation are kept in the next generation.

 ```python
 import numpy